 Walden Farms Products

 Walden Farms makes a long list of "calorie-free" products, including peanut butter, salad dressings, pasta sauce, ketchup, and syrups.
 With "no calories, fat, gluten, or sugars," you're probably wondering what in the world is in these products.
 The answer isn't pretty.
 "Looking at the honey balsamic salad dressing, you'll find a lot of water, vinegar, salt, and flavorings, as well as Splenda," says Eliza Whetzel, RD at Middleberg Nutrition, adding that the ingredient lists have an asterisk that there are trace calories.
 "If you load your salad with this 'zero calorie' food, you may be getting more than you bargained for—and you won't feel satiated, either," she says.
 If you're looking to avoid sugar cravings and actually feel full, Whetzel suggests sticking with healthy fats like olive oil and adding balsamic.
 "You may have calories and fat, but you'll have a salad that's a whole lot more balanced and delicious but without the extra cravings."
-Speaking of, find out What Your Cravings Say About You.

 You may think you're doing yourself a favor when you pop a piece of sugar-free gum, but most have almost 5 calories per stick.
 "If you're having a pack of gum per week, you could be adding more than a pound to your body weight during the course of one year," says Whetzel.
 Gum has also been shown to cause bloating (since you swallow air as you chew) and it's worth noting that for every study that shows sugar-free gum can help control weight, there's one that says it can promote weight gain.